-Exams: There will be three 50-minute exams this semester, each replacing a regularly scheduled lecture.
+Exams (400 points): There will be two in class exams this semester.
 Each exam is worth a total of 100 points.
-There may be 'extra credit' on the exams to boost their value.
-During the exam you may not use any electronic device (i.e. cell phones or computers) aside from a non-programmable scientific calculator.
+There may be 'extra credit' on the exams.
+During the exam you may not use any electronic device (e.g. cell phones or computers) aside from a non-programmable scientific calculator.
 Please check the calculator with me if in doubt.
-If you have any banned device, I will have it confiscated for the duration of the exam.
-Refusal to yield the device will give you a zero for the exam.
-You are permitted a single 3" x 5" notecard, with whatever you like hand-written on it on one side only.
-You must turn in the notecard with the exam.
+If any banned device is observed, this will be construed as cheating and you will receive a zero for the exam.